cfreundlich/cfreundlich.github.io/_posts/2023-01-29-implicit-function-theorem.markdown

 We'll need that later.

-# All of math
-Trying to solve $$y=f(x)$$ for $$x$$ is an extremely general objective that applies to all branches of mathematics.
-[Here is an answer on stack exchange](https://math.stackexchange.com/questions/4496360/how-do-we-know-that-some-system-of-equations-doesnt-have-an-analytical-solutio/4498479#4498479) I gave to this effect in machine learning.

-Anyway, if $$f$$ is some nonlinear function, so first we hope that we can at least do so locally.
+Returning to the Implicit Function Theorem, if $$f$$ is some nonlinear function, we might be interested in inverting all or part of it.
-Moreover, we can only do so locally if the function is one-to-one in that local neighbordhood.
+Usually, we can only do so locally, and we can only do that if the function is one-to-one in that local neighbordhood.
-The Implicit Function Theorem and various corollaries allow us to do that, and even get some additional local results with the derivative $$\mathbf{D} f_{x_0}$$ is not invertible (or nonsquare).
+The Implicit Function Theorem and various corollaries allow us to do that.
+It givus us some additional local results even when the derivative $$\mathbf{D} f_{x_0}$$ is not invertible (or nonsquare).

 # Infinite dimensions
 Implicit in our discussion above is that for a bounded and invertible linear map $$\mathbf{D} f_x,$$ i.e., a square matrix, there exists a bounded inverse.